handcraftedbits/docker-nginx-unit-bamboo/README.md

 * We create a link in `bamboo` to `db-bamboo` in order to allow Bamboo to connect to our database.
 * We mount `/opt/data/bamboo` using the local directory `/home/me/bamboo`.
 This is the directory where Bamboo stores its data.
-* As with any other NGINX Host unit, we mount the volumes from our [NGINX Host data container](https://github.com/handcraftedbits/docker-nginx-host-data), in this case named `data`.
+* As with any other NGINX Host unit, we mount our data volume, in this case named `data`, to `/opt/container/shared`.

 For more information on configuring the PostgreSQL container, consult its [documentation](https://hub.docker.com/_/postgres/).